31 août 2020

 This might sting for you [gɪf]-ers.
 Outside of word-initial position, everything’s flipped. [dʒ] forms are more numerous (180, vs. 43 for [g]) and common (average log frequency: 6.06, vs. 5.2 for [g]).
 Even if you categorize words into “bins” of frequency (small, medium, large), the trend is the same: [dʒ] has more forms, by far.
 (The effect is most pronounced in words with middling frequency.)
 You can see this in the graph below.
 Word-initial “gi” forms are included as a point of comparison.

-While it’s harder to gague the correspondence working backwards, the fact that the letter “j” is more frequent at the beginning of words than inside words should be an indication that internal [dʒɪ] maps fairly frequently to “gi”.
+While it’s harder to gauge the correspondence working backwards, the fact that the letter “j” is more frequent at the beginning of words than inside words should be an indication that internal [dʒɪ] maps fairly frequently to “gi”.
 (Of the 230 unprocessed forms containing internal [dʒɪ], only 9 had the letter “j” anywhere in their written forms.
 Only 23 were missing the “gi” letter sequence.)

 Finally, remember those forms I cut out?
 All the “arranging”, the “-ologies” and so on?
 Their regularity and productivity (you can turn anything into an “-ology”) keep piling on extra “gi” ↔ [dʒɪ] correspondence inside words.

 Let’s step back for a moment and ask: what’s “right” and “wrong” when it comes to stakes like these, the pronunciation of a word?
 Is it what an authority said (for those of you who invoke Steve Wilhite)?
 Tempting as that might be, I advance (and I think most, if not all linguists would agree with me) that “right” is simply an intelligible form implicitly understood by a speech community.
 That is, it’s right because they agree it’s right.
-There may be “right within our community” vs. “right in some other community that I can gague” (like dialectal differences), but there’s also “wrong” in the sense of “I don’t know anyone who says it that way.”
+There may be “right within our community” vs. “right in some other community that I can gauge” (like dialectal differences), but there’s also “wrong” in the sense of “I don’t know anyone who says it that way.”
 Dare I say, for instance, that we native English speakers are all in agreement that the “i” in “gif” doesn’t make the vowel [i] as in “beach.”
 The evidence is just that strong and consistent in English that the letter “i” makes the sound [ɪ] when it’s in a syllable that ends with a consonant (or at least a consonant like [f]).
 Change the spelling to “geaf,” and our intuitions change.

 Bottom line is, hard as it is to accept, language actually is a democracy.
 That’s Linguistics 101, when we talk about the arbitrariness of capital-L Language.
 And between the [dʒɪf]-ers and [gɪf]-ers, really all we differ in is what generalizations we made from our vocabularies, in order to decide how the word “sounds to us.”
 Some of us pay attention to word position, others to trends in the lexicon as a whole.
 The rest is just after-the-fact attempts to justify ourselves and have some fun along the way.